lf-edge/runx/README.md

 ContainerD invocation
 ---------------------

+- containerd 1.2.x

 Use the following example config stanza in your /etc/containerd/config.toml config file to choose RunX as OCI-runtime:

     [plugins.linux]
          runtime="/usr/sbin/runX"

+- containerd 1.3.x

+There does not seem to be a way to configure containerd so that it runs runX instead of runc.
+You might have to:

+    mv /usr/sbin/runX /usr/bin/runc

+- containerd 1.4.x

+Pass "--runc-binary" to ctr run:

+    ctr run --runc-binary=/usr/sbin/runX

 Networking Configuration